ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

 \subsection{Image Encoder}

-Given the strong performance of the CLIP pre-trained vision encoder across various multi-task visual domains \cite{CLIPradford2021learning}, we choose the CLIP model based on the Vision Transformer (ViT) architecture, utilizing an image resolution of $336\times336$ for image feature extraction \cite{vit}.
-In our task, it is essential not only to align the basic features of natural images with the LLM’s feature space but also to ensure that the conceptual visual features of numerous forged images remain consistent with the fine-grained text embeddings in the pre-trained LLM.
-To achieve this, we opt for a two-layer Multi-Layer Perceptron (MLP) instead of a traditional linear layer to align the image features with the LLM’s feature space.
-This MLP architecture better captures and maps the complexity of visual information, ensuring consistency between the visual and textual feature spaces and enhancing the model's ability to handle fine-grained forgery recognition task.
+Given the strong representational power of the CLIP pre-trained vision encoder across diverse visual tasks \cite{CLIPradford2021learning}, we adopt the CLIP model based on the Vision Transformer (ViT) architecture.
+In the context of IFDL, it is crucial not only to align the fundamental visual features of natural images with the LLM’s embedding space but also to preserve the semantic consistency between high-level conceptual representations of forged images and the fine-grained text embeddings within the pre-trained LLM.
+Accordingly, we employ a two-layer Multi-Layer Perceptron (MLP) for feature alignment.
+The MLP enables more effective modeling and transformation of complex visual semantics, ensuring consistent correspondence between visual and textual modalities and improving the capability of fine-grained forgery detection.